technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

   ![A screenshot of a computer AI-generated content may be  incorrect.](./media/image190.png)

-8. Run below dependencis in terminal
+8. Run below dependencies in terminal

   +++pip install openai==0.28+++